 This is a common problem for people who have not been swimming or don’t have long experience with fins.
 If you get muscle cramps during snorkeling, don’t panic – first.

 Try to stretch the muscle by pulling the tip of the fin.
 If this does not help, go back to the shore and try to massage the sore spot.

 Snorkeling is relatively safe.
 However, you should be careful during snorkeling and do not touch anything or stand on the bottom or on the reef.
 Try to stay in the water without contacting anything.

 In water, the pressure increases by 1 atmosphere for every 10 m of water.
 Immersion under water in ABC equipment requires pressure compensation, otherwise various injuries may occur.

 You will learn how to do it correctly in a diving course.
 And remember that snorkeling is not freediving!
 Going underwater without training is a straight path to an accident.

-These few basic safety rules will help you fully enjoy snorkeling in Costa Rica.
+These few basic safety rules will help you fully enjoy swimming with mask and snorkel.
 Remember that holidays are a time of rest and you do not want to ruin them with some stupid accident.

 Sometimes it is said that snorkeling is the first step to diving.
 This is partly true, because by practicing snorkeling you can see wonderful things under water, but some of them will be inaccessible to us.
 Then you need to decide on a diving course if you want to be able to look in more inaccessible places.